Slim205/RL-Lean/Goedel-Prover.md

 ## Abstract:
 - Goedel-Prover beats the SOTA performance in proof generation
-- create synthetic dataset: use translated data from NL math problems (Numina) to Lean (LLM was used to check the translation)
+- create synthetic dataset: use translated data from natural language math problems (Numina) to Lean (LLM was used to check the translation)
 - to generate the dataset they train a series of provers iteratively (once a prover succeeds in generating a proof, we add the proof to the training dataset for the next prover)
 - outperforms SOTA models which employ RL
 - Evaluation: miniF2F / PutnamBench / Lean Workbook (solving new problems)